Ku-Tadao/fontys/SEM2/README.md

   </details>

+The Test Plan outlines the specific steps taken to verify each requirement of the application.
+It includes the actions, inputs, and the expected outcomes for each of my test cases.
+In essence, the Test Plan guides the testing process and helps ensure that each requirement is tested appropriately.
 | Test Case | Use Case(s) | Input | Expected Output |
 | --- | --- | --- | --- |
 | TC01 | FR-02 | Action: “Create post”, Title: “Test post”, Content: “This is a test post” | Post created with title “Test post” and content “This is a test post” |